MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/github.md

 > [!NOTE]
 > Currently, you can only use your _personal_ GitHub account to login to Partner Center.
 You cannot use your _work_ account on GitHub to log in; that is not currently supported.

 An _Microsoft account (MSA)_ is an Outlook.com, Live.com, or Hotmail.com account.
-This article discusses several types of accounts; for an overview, see [Types of accounts mentioned](create-dev-account.md#types-of-accounts-mentioned).
+This article discusses several types of accounts; for an overview, see [Types of accounts related to publishing Microsoft Edge extensions](create-dev-account.md#types-of-accounts-related-to-publishing-microsoft-edge-extensions).

 To begin submitting extensions by using GitHub, register for the Microsoft Edge program in Partner Center by using your GitHub credentials.
 You'll need to link your GitHub account to a Microsoft account (MSA), as follows.
 The Microsoft account (MSA) will be created for you if necessary.